 The pooled investment arrangements used by the Fund comprise insurance contracts and pooled investment vehicles.
 Direct credit risk arising from pooled investment vehicles is mitigated by the underlying assets of the pooled arrangements being ring-fenced from the pooled manager, the regulatory environments in which the pooled managers operate and the ongoing due diligence of the pooled manager.
 Due to the nature of the investments, units in the pooled investment vehicles are unrated.
-The pooled investment vehicles held by the Fund consist of £68,895,106 (2022: £75,646,589) unit linked insurance contracts and £88,424,105 (2022: £73,958,002) open ended investment funds.
+The pooled investment vehicles held by the Fund consist of £54,034,903 (31 December 2023: £68,895,106) unit linked insurance contracts and £105,276,563 (31 December 2023: £88,424,105) open ended investment funds.

 The Joint Trustee boards monitor the performance of the Fund's investment managers on a regular basis in addition to having meetings with the manager from time to time as necessary.
-The Joint Trustee boards have written agreements with the investment manager, which contains several restrictions on how the investment manager may operate.
+The Joint Trustee boards have a written agreement with the investment manager, which contains a number of restrictions on how the investment manager may operate.